ArjunNPatel/Sentiment-Analysis-Project/README.md

 A company is any buisness whose stock is listed on a U.S. stock exchange or whose securities are publicly offered in the United States.

 Business outlook is a qualitative measure of how a company believes it will preform financially, espically in the short-term.
 For example, if a company believes its new product will have a record number of sales, that it a positive business outlook.
-If a company thinks that it will expierince supply-chain issues, thus taking loss in the near future, that is a negative business outlook.
+As another example, if a company thinks that it will expierince supply-chain issues, thus taking loss in the near future, that is a negative business outlook.
 The term outlook is also used.

 ### Define the Problem